ArmandoHerra/Terraform_Associate/README.md

 ## 6. Navigate Terraform workflow

 ### 6a.
 Describe Terraform workflow ( Write -> Plan -> Create )

+- When developing Terraform code in a project you will repeat many core steps before successfully configuring your Infrastructure, some of these steps are.

+  - Writing your Initial Terraform configuration.
+  - Initializing a Terraform directory.
+  - Validating a Terraform configuration.
+  - Generating and reviewing a Terraform execution plan.
+  - Executing changes to Infrastructure with Terraform
+  - Destroying Infrastructure with Terraform
+  - Writing changes to your Terraform configuration.

+- According to HashiCorp there exists a Core Terraform Workflow, whioch has three steps:

+  1.- Write - Author infrastructure as code.

+  2.- Plan - Preview changes before applying.

+  3.- Apply - Provision reproducible infrastructure.

 ### 6b.
 Initialize a Terraform working directory (`terraform init`)

+- This step is simple, it initializes a working directory that container Terraform configuration and takes care of installing providers, modules and initialize the corresponding configured backend.

+- `terraform init`

 ### 6c.
 Validate a Terraform configuration (`terraform validate`)

+- This step is used to validate if a Terraform configuration is valid, but does not access any remote services or check into any remote state, provider APIs, etc.

+- Validate runs checks that verify whether a configuration is syntactically valid and internally consistent, regardless of any provided variables or existing state.
+It is thus primarily useful for general verification of reusable modules, including correctness of attribute names and value types.

+- `terraform validate`

 ### 6d.
 Generate and review an execution plan for Terraform (`terraform plan`)

+- Once you have validated your configuration, you are ready to create an execution plan.

+- `terraform plan`

+- This command is a convenient way to check whether the execution plan for a ser of changes matches your expectations without making any changes to real resources or to the state.

 ### 6e.
 Execute changes to infrastructure with Terraform (`terraform apply`)

+- When you are ready to apply the changes you authored, you run the next command.

+- `terraform apply`

+- You can see an execution plan prior to running the command.

 ### 6f.
 Destroy Terraform managed infrastructure (`terraform destroy`)

+- When you need to remove the Infrastucture you have been managing with Terraform, you run the destroy command.

+- `terraform destroy`

+- This command orders Cloud Providers to destroy/deprovision a resource, so be careful which resources you destroy!

 ---